An Honest Review for Visiting Detroit

 The waterfront riverwalk in Detroit is full of parks and perfectly nice views.
 Across the water is the city of Windsor, Canada.
 Along the path you will find tasteful murals, playgrounds, and commemorative plaques and statues.

-Always looming on the riverfront is, the GM Chevrolet headquarters, a monstrosity in the Detroit skyline.
-We aren’t sure if it’s a sentinel of foreboding doom — something akin to Skynet in the Terminator movies — or an office building in need of a thorough feminine sprucing.
+Always looming on the riverfront is the GM Chevrolet headquarters.
+A monstrosity in the Detroit skyline, we aren’t sure if it’s a sentinel of foreboding doom — something akin to Skynet in the Terminator movies — or an office building in need of a thorough feminine sprucing.

-Once you pass the GM headquarters there is an attractive park where they host outdoor concerts.
+Once you pass GM headquarters there is an attractive park where they host outdoor concerts.
 This area is pleasant and worth spending some time relaxing.
 Here’s a map.

 Things to do in Detroit

-Murals — Things to Do in Detroit
+Murals — Things to Do in Detroit Michigan

 Detroit Tourist Attractions

-Other Things to Do in Detroit:
+Other Things to Do in Detroit this Weekend:

 Baker’s Keyboard Lounge: We did not do this because we had children with us always.
 They say it’s a fine thing to do in Detroit.
 Let us know if you’ve been and enjoyed it!